vuejs/pinia/docs/core-concepts/plugins.md

 pinia.use(({ options }) => ({ $options: options }))
 ```

-We can type this with by using the 4 generic types
+We can properly type this by using the 4 generic types of `PiniaCustomProperties`:

 ```ts
 import 'pinia'